 - When: November 28-30, 2020.
 To be confirmed.

 - Where: Kolayat, near Bikaner, Rajasthan.

 Cattle market meets mass bathing ceremony at this regional equivalent of the Pushkar Fair.
-The Chandrabhaga River is holy to Hindus and it attracts many pilgrims who come to take a bath on the occasion of Kartik Purnima.
+The Chandrabhaga River is holy to Hindus and it attracts many pilgrims who come to take a bath and offer candles on the occasion of Kartik Purnima.
 The fair is also quite a big one, with buffaloes, camels, cows, bullocks and horses on sale.
 Rajasthan Tourism organizes cultural events as well.

 - Where: Jhalawar, Rajasthan.

 Guru Nanak Jayanti